CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 Math.round(3.141); // will output 3
 ```

-All these expressions above are _function calls_:  - we’re passing input to the functions, `console.log` or `Math.round` to use their functionality.
+All these expressions are _function calls_:  - we’re passing input to the functions, `console.log` or `Math.round` to use their functionality.

-In this case, we want to build functionality to convert any number to a percentage.
-As the previous examples indicate, we can build a function that will enable us to convert a specific number to a percentage.
-So given our problem above we can now say that we want to create a function that:
+In this case, we want to convert any number to a percentage.
+We can build a function to convert a specific number to a percentage.
+We can now say that we want to create a function that:

 - takes any number input
-- and converts it to a string output
-- in percentage form.
+- converts it to a string output in percentage form.

 ### Useful expressions

 We want to convert any number into a percentage string.
-However, it is often helpful to solve a problem in one specific instance before doing it in any case.
+It is often helpful to solve a problem in one specific instance before doing it in any case.

-So let’s consider how to convert just one number and consider how to convert it to a percentage.
+Let’s consider how to convert just one number to a percentage.
 In programming, we always try the simplest thing first.
-Hopefully being able to do this for one number will help us to do this for any number later on.
 Let’s consider the variable declaration below:

 ```js